 - Tyrone Davis

-- Bobby "Blue" Bland (whose career was launched in Memphis, TN)
+- Bobby "Blue" Bland (career launched in Memphis)

-- Little Junior Parker (whose career was launched in Memphis, TN)
+- Little Junior Parker (career launched in Memphis)

 The Doors Were Always Open

 The doors of Club Handy were always open.
 Anybody and everybody that traveled the nationwide route of clubs commonly called The Chitlin' Circuit, were welcomed with a handshake and open arms at Sunbeam's Club Handy.

 Sunbeam Helped Many Artists